Last revised: March 22, 2023

 This small museum, which also acts as a stop for Amtrak trains, is located inside the Santa Fe's restored brick depot in Kingman (completed in 1910).
 The facility is only open by chance or appointment.
 To visit the depot, which houses railroad and local artifacts, please call 620-532-2142.

-They have an impressive collection of equipment and maintain a railroad that stretches about 20-miles at its farthest along a former branch line of the Santa Fe.
+They had an impressive collection of equipment and maintained track that stretched about 20-miles at its farthest, along a former branch line of the Santa Fe.

-including hosting "A Day Out With Thomas" the tank engine, train robberies, as well as first-class dinner train accommodations.
+Additionally, there were special events hosted during the year including "A Day Out With Thomas" the tank engine, train robberies, and a first-class dinner train.